 - Demashita!
 Powerpuff Girls Z: A Saturday Night Fever-esque monster uses Hypno Ray to cause people in the dance hall to dance in sync with him.

 - Experiment 258 (Sample) has gained this ability.
 Also, after the failure of the week, Delia punishes Hämsterviel by hanging him with thread and forcing him to dance.

 - In order to capture Stitch, Experiment 610 (Witch) magically forced Stitch and his friends to dance, which would have tired them out if Yuna hadn't distracted her.

-- The show also reveals Experiment 123's name (Carmen) and ability (this).
+- The show also reveals Experiment 123 (Carmen)'snote ability to be this.

 - Zatch Bell!: Yopopo can cause the opponent to mimic his dancing by using his spell, Shin Yopopoi Topopoi Supopopoi.

-- Flint The Time Detective: Jitterbug is a clay doll creature whose song can make people dance against their will.
+- Flint the Time Detective: Jitterbug's song and Jitterbug-Master's ray can make people dance against their will.

 - Mermaid Melody Pichi Pichi Pitch: Lanhua's song.

-- One Piece: Brook seems to have gained this ability.
+- Brook seems to have gained this ability.
 He caused the Bobardment Squad of the New Fishman Pirates to dance around as if they were at a festival.